sjkeller/orthogonal-codes-localization/ROADMAP.md

 * relation of peaks and code lengths
 * relation between max num. of seeds and code length

+Questions:
+* is it problematic if the Receiver is outside the convex hull spanned by the transducers?

 ## second stage 07-22 to 09-22 (10h / week)

 * Research Orthogonal Codes and their Implementation